CyanCipher/CyanArch/README.md

 pacman -Sy git
 git clone https://github.com/ChrisTitusTech/ArchTitus
 cd ArchTitus
-./archtitus.sh
+./cyanarch.sh
 ```

 ### System Description
 This is completely automated arch install.
 It includes prompts to select your desired desktop environment, window manager, AUR helper, and whether to do a full or minimal install.
-The KDE desktop environment on arch includes all the packages I use on a daily basis, as well as some customizations.
+The KDE desktop environment on arch includes all the packages for use on a daily basis, as well as some customizations.

 ## Troubleshooting